-In order to accomplish any of these tasks, the system must be properly configured to download security updates as discussed in the section called "Execute a security update".
+In order to accomplish any of these tasks, the system must be properly configured to download security

 However, this is not recommended for unstable without careful analysis, since you might bring your system into an unusable state if some serious bug creeps into an important package and gets installed in your system.
 Testing is slightly more secure with regard to this issue, since serious bugs have a better chance of being detected before the package is moved into the testing branch (although, you may have no security updates available whatsoever).